Royal Geographical Society

-The society is governed by its Council, which is chaired by the Society's President, according to a set of statutes and standing orders.
-The members of Council and the President are elected from and by its Fellows, who are allowed to use the postnominal title FRGS.
-As a Chartered body, the RGS holds the register of Chartered Geographers in the public interest, a source of qualified, practising and experienced professional geographers.
-Fellows may apply for chartership if they fulfil the required criteria.
+The society is governed by its council, which is chaired by the society's president, according to a set of statutes and standing orders.
+The members of council and the president are elected from and by its fellows, who are allowed to use the postnominal title FRGS.
+As a chartered body, the RGS holds the Register of Chartered Geographers in the public interest, a source of qualified, practising and experienced professional geographers.
+Fellows may apply for chartership if they fulfil the criteria.